DGCLab/PERREO-Pipeline/README.md

 ## Trimming
-In this step there are two main options: simple trimming with cutadapt and a more complex trimming performed firstly with cutadapt and then with trimGC.py script in order to remove additional GC nucleotides added by specific sequencing kits. <br>
+In this step there are two main options: simple trimming with cutadapt and a more complex trimming performed firstly with cutadapt and then with trimGC.py script in order to remove additional GC nucleotides added by specific sequencing kits.
+This additional trimming is only available for paired-end short-reads sequencing data. <br>
 <br>
 If adapters had been removed previously and the trimming step should only be taken into account to remove low quality reads, user must include -adapt_r1, -adapt_r2 and -adapter arguments as indicated in the previous boxes while running the pipeline.<br>
 <br>